Nate Hairston

-Nathan Hairston (born June 30, 1994) is an American football cornerback for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Temple, and was drafted by the Indianapolis Colts in the fifth round of the 2017 NFL Draft.
+Nathan Hairston (born June 30, 1994) is an American professional football cornerback.
+He played college football at Temple, and was selected by the Indianapolis Colts in the fifth round of the 2017 NFL draft.

 Professional career

+Pre-draft

 On December 21, 2016, it was announced that Hairston had accepted his invitation to play in the 2017 East-West Shrine Game.
 He impressed draft scouts and analysts during Shrine Game practices.
 On January 21, 2017, Hairston recorded three combined tackles as part of the East team that lost 10–3 to the West in the 2017 East-West Shrine Game.
 Hairston attended the NFL Scouting Combine in Indianapolis and completed the majority of combine and positional drills.

 On March 8, 2017, Hairston participated at Temple's pro day, but stood on the majority of his combine numbers and only performed the three-cone drill, short shuttle, and positional drills.
 At the conclusion of the pre-draft process, Hairston was projected to be drafted anywhere from the fifth to seventh rounds by NFL draft experts and scouts.
 He was ranked as the 30th best cornerback prospect in the draft by DraftScout.com.